krishnakadiyala/NPAcourse/labs/Bonus_Labs/Parsing_Show_Commands.md

-## Parsing Show Commands with Ansible
+# Parsing Show Commands with Ansible

 In the next few labs, we'll introduce a few different methodologies for parsing show commands with Ansible looking at several different built-in Jinja2 filters.
 They are `regex_search`, `regex_findall` and `parse_cli_textfsm`.

 ### Task 1 - Using the `parse_cli_textfsm` Filter

 In the first task, we'll parse show data on IOS using a pre-built TextFSM template for the "show version" and "show interfaces"command called `parse_cli_textfsm`.
 A benefit of using the TextFSM filter and associated templates as opposed to other options is that Network to Code has developed a robust list of parsing templates which render all major vendors and all major show commands into structured data.
 The only remaining effort for you is to map the template to the associated show command.
-Other 3rd party modules will do this for you, but using Ansible Core `ios_command` and the `parse_cli_textfsm` filter require you to tell Ansible which parsing template to use.
+Other 3rd party modules will do this for you, but using Ansible Core `ios_command` and the `parse_cli_textfsm` filter requires you to tell Ansible which parsing template to use.

 This really provides auto-magic parsing against output for legacy devices which do not have an API giving output with data in a data structure.